Ironhead Studio

 Ironhead Studio is a costume and art studio based in Los Angeles, California founded by Jose Fernandez.
-That studio costume and art studio designs many different costumes for American films based on comics, including The Amazing Spider-Man, Thor, and Batman v Superman: Dawn of Justice.
-That studio Costume design many more Marvel Studios and DC Studios films.
+The studio designs many different costumes for American films based on comics, including The Amazing Spider-Man, Thor, Batman v Superman: Dawn of Justice, as well as other Marvel Studios and DC Studios films.

 One of the studio's specialties is creating wearable, three-dimensional, versions of objects specified by filmmakers.

 From 2009 to 2018, Ironhead Studio designed the helmets used by Daft Punk.

-In 2016, studio founder Jose Fernandez was chosen by SpaceX to design their spacesuits, based on his work with the studio.
+In 2016, studio founder Jose Fernandez was asked by SpaceX to design their spacesuits, based on his work with the studio.